Warehouse Operative jobs

 Warehouse operatives usually work on a rotating shift schedule.
 This means that you may be doing early shifts one week, followed by some days off and then onto late or night shifts.
 So this type of work is great if you need flexibility with when you work, or are looking for some temporary work.
 However, the hours will depend on the type of company you’re employed by.
 Not all employers need people to work late or night shifts, so it is possible to find regular hours.

-The average pay for a warehouse worker is 19,526 a year, depending on your experience and level of responsibility.
+The average pay for a warehouse worker is £19,526 a year, depending on your experience and level of responsibility.
 If you are working full-time this will mean around 38-40 hours a week.
+You can find out more about a Warehouse Operative pay rates here.

 To be successful in this role, you’ll need to have good attention to detail, and work accurately, to ensure that the customer orders you put together are correct.
 Rushing through orders and making mistakes can be costly for the business, and reflect poorly on your team’s performance so it’s key to get things right the first time.